 Your Gaelic hotel on Skye sits on the seashore

 Our Scottish Island Odyssey includes four very different Scottish islands, from Arran to Skye, via Islay and Mull.
-On this nine day holiday, you'll experience lots of short ferry trips and stay in a number of our hand-picked, high quality small hotels.
+On this eleven day holiday, you'll experience lots of short ferry trips and stay in a number of our hand-picked, high quality small hotels.
 From Arran's "Scotland in Miniature" landscape to Islay's whisky distilleries, from Tobermory's stunning waterfront on Mull, to the brooding Cuillins on Skye, this holiday gives you ample opportunities to explore.

 Day One - Isle of Arran

 Your first destination is the ferry port of Ardrossan in Ayrshire from where you catch a ferry to the Isle of Arran.
 Your hotel is a short drive from the ferry port in a secluded glen.